sed-cloud/database-library/README.md

-# database-library
+# db-accessor-template
-A database library for accessing all databases within the sed-cloud
+template for building database accessors for this org